-Ablation can be performed during an EP study on patients with recurring atrial flutter that cannot be controlled with medications.
+Ablation can be performed during an electrophysiological study (EP) study on patients with recurring atrial flutter that cannot be controlled with medications.
 Using the same catheters, an area of the heart where an abnormal electrical rhythm is generated can be destroyed.
 This can be a cure for atrial flutter.

-Take the following steps to help reduce your chances of getting atrial flutter:
+To help reduce your chances of atrial flutter:

 American Heart Association

 Heart Rhythm Society